cypress-io/cypress-documentation/source/examples/examples/tutorials.md

 ## 8. Full end-to-end tests part 1

 We will connect our back-end API to the front-end we've been building.
 Once we have the back-end API connected, then we will create our first true end-to-end test.
 Using the back-end API, we will ensure a consistent starting state by deleting any existing data from the database.
 Then we will test that our application can create and save new todos without a stubbed back-end.
-We will also see how we can listen to and {% url `.wait()` wait %} for XHR responses in our tests to avoid flake caused by unpredictable response times.
+We will also see how we can listen to and {% url `cy.wait()` wait %} for XHR responses in our tests to avoid flake caused by unpredictable response times.

 {% video 245387683 %}

 ## 9. Full end-to-end tests part 2

 We will continue building on our full end-to-end tests, this time seeding the database to test our application against a populated database.
-We will repeat the pattern of adding {% url `.wait()` wait %} commands to our tests to ensure our back-end has responded before moving on.
+We will repeat the pattern of adding {% url `cy.wait()` wait %} commands to our tests to ensure our back-end has responded before moving on.
 Once we have tests for deleting and updating items against a real back-end, we will see how to run our Cypress tests in headless mode, giving us an ideal setup for running our tests in a CI environment.

 {% video 245388948 %}